ihateani-me/ihaapi-ts/README.md

 ## Running it yourself
 Don't.

-I made it not modular so you need to change some files, especially `dbconn/index.ts`
+I made it for myself so you need to change some files, especially `dbconn/index.ts`<br>

-Where I put 2 const because my dumbass use 2 different DB and not one for the same thing.
+Where I put 2 const because my brain decided to use 2 different DB and not one single db.

-The database can be hosted anywhere the backend part could be found here: [noaione/vtb-schedule/server](https://github.com/noaione/vtb-schedule/tree/master/server)
+The database can be hosted anywhere, the backend part could be found here: [noaione/vtb-schedule/server](https://github.com/noaione/vtb-schedule/tree/master/server)

-`routes/museid.ts` could be deleted since it was specifically for ONE discord server.
+`routes/museid.ts` could be deleted since it was specifically made for ONE discord server.

 ## Why do yoo have some deps that aren't even used?
 Shut the fuck up.<br>